ElliotNB/nimbly/README.md

 5. **`initialized`** - Boolean, set to true when the this.init() method has completed and the component is ready to render.

-6. **`childComponents`** - Array, if the .render() method initializes and registers (via `.registerChild`) other components, then those child components will be added to this array.
+6. **`childComponents`** - Hash, if a component registers (via `.registerChild`) other components, then those child components will be added to the hash.
+Child components are indexed on the hash according to what list or repeatable section they belong to.
+If a component is not part of a list, then that component is added to `this.childComponents.default`.

-7. **`templates`** - Hash, where the key is the name of the template and the value is a string containing the template.The hash contains each template used by the component.
+7. **`templates`** - Hash, where the key is the name of the template and the value is a string containing the template.
+The hash contains each template used by the component.
 The template element identifiers are passed in via options.templates and below we will populate this.templates with the content of the template.

-8. **`loadingTemplate`** - String, element identifier of the template used to display a loading spinner or loading message.
+8. **`loadingTemplate`** - String, template content OR an element identifier of the template used to display a loading spinner or loading message.
 The loadingTemplate is utilized only if the .render() method is invoked before the component has been initialized.
 It allows the component to return a rendered DomNode that will be subsequently updated as soon as initialization completes.

 9. **`data`** - ES6 Proxy, serves as a proxy to the component model data (this._data) and enables the component to observe any changes that occur to the data.
 All modifications to component data should be made through this property.